 Water Rails are secretive birds whose breeding status in Berkshire is poorly documented.
 In the Atlas surveys of 2008-2011, Water Rails were confirmed to have bred in only five tetrads, with probable breeding in a further three.
 All but one of these sites were in the Kennet valley between Hungerford and Padworth.

-Following a successful pilot breeding survey in 2016, in 2017 a team of surveyors monitored suitable habitat in twenty tetrads along the Kennet, the Loddon and part of the Thames.
-A total of twenty five Water Rail territories were found in ten of the tetrads.
-The map below shows the areas surveyed in 2016 and 2017 in purple, territories as red dots and downy young as black dots.
-It is planned to extend the survey to suitable areas along the Blackwater, Pang and Lambourn in 2018.
+Following a successful pilot breeding survey in 2016, in 2017 and 2018 a team of surveyors monitored suitable habitat in twenty tetrads along the much of the Kennet and parts of the Blackwater, Pang, Loddon and Thames.
+Water Rails were found at 36 locations in seventeen tetrads, the majority in the Kennet Valley.
+The map below shows the areas surveyed in red and Water Rail locations as white dots.
+The survey report can be downloaded here.